-- listen effectively to others - summarise and feed back the information they receive - set realistic working goals, and help clergy to deepen their reflection on their ministry. - offer encouragement and challenge - structure and manage the meeting while allowing the minister the time and space to raise and consider the topics of importance to them, i.e. to set the agenda - offer experience and insights to support the discussion as appropriate - demonstrate clear understanding of confidentiality
+- listen effectively to others - summarise and feedback the information they receive - set realistic working goals and help the reviewee to deepen their reflection on their ministry. - offer encouragement and challenge - structure and manage the meeting while allowing the reviewee the time and space to raise and consider the topics of importance to them, i.e. to set the agenda - offer experience and insights to support the discussion as appropriate - demonstrate clear understanding of confidentiality